 After some digging, we found out that the timepiece worn by the assassin is an “Adamello” Chronograph by watchmaker Lucien Piccard.
 Not the watch we would expect a cold-blooded hitman would wear, then again, don’t judge a book by its cover.

 The Lucien Piccard Adamello is a classy timepiece with a textured dial face and chronograph functionality.
-It features a 43mm stainless steel case and build that provides it with 50-meters of water resistance.
+It features a 43mm stainless steel case and 50-meters of water resistance.